Magnus Betnér: Comic style

 Betnér uses dark comedy, often offensively, against Swedish celebrities such as Linda Rosing, Ebba von Sydow, Mikael Persbrandt, Per Gessle and many more.
 His stand-up comedy has garnered him much criticism and even death threats from Swedish neo-Nazis and rappers, but he finds it humorous that people can get so angry about jokes.

 Betnér often has to answer questions on why he is so offensive.
 He often replies that people should accept the jokes, since they are only jokes.

 Betnér was awarded the "Swedish comedian of the year" award in 2005 and again in 2010 in connection with the Swedish stand-up gala.
 Betnér's characteristic humour is often political and provocative; for example, in one show, he proposed to give his daughter a "pussy piercing" as a present for her second birthday, but ultimately opted against it, citing "why would you buy a pussy piercing for your two-year-old daughter?
 It would grow shut in a couple of weeks!" as the reason.

 Betnér has also released four DVD movies: Live från Norra Brunn (Live from Norra Brunn), Magnus Betnér UnCut, Inget är heligt (Nothing is sacred) and Tal till nationen (Speech to the nation).
 He later chose to discontinue appearing in the program Extra!
 Extra!, as he considered himself censored when they would not allow him to joke about Runar Søgaard.
 He has been visiting the TV programs Robins, Förkväll and Belinda.
 In the autumn of 2008, Betnér's own TV program I ditt ansikte (In your face) was broadcast on Channel 5 in Sweden.
 After that Betnér went on to make a permanent contribution to SVT's Debatt (Debate).

 Personal life

 Betnér lives with Helena Sandklef and has a daughter, Lina (born in 2005) from a previous marriage.
 Because of Betnér's dislike for tabloid newspapers, he almost never exposes himself in the media, but in some of his old acts he talked about his daughter.
 Sometimes when it comes to Christianity he refers to his father who is a pastor.
 Betnér however is an outspoken atheist and considers the world to be better off without religion.
-He identifies as bisexual and he believes that most people are.
+He is bisexual and he believes that most people are.